What are my options?

 The selection procedures for permanent positions with the EU are organised as ‘ open competitions’.
 The most relevant competition for graduates is launched every spring, usually as a generalist competition, for which no particular field of studies is needed.
 An open competition includes tests and assessment exercises designed to measure your professional skills and a number of core competencies.
 In view of the very large number of applicants, this is the fairest and most transparent selection procedure.

-Our competitions are published on www.eu-careers.eu and announced by a Notice of Competition, which provides full details of the profile, the eligibility criteria and the selection procedure.
+Our competitions are published at Job Opportunities and announced by a Notice of Competition, which provides full details of the profile, the eligibility criteria and the selection procedure.
 The format of the competitions varies depending on the profile being sought.

 For a typical graduate competition, an application process includes the following steps: